streamfold/rotel/README.md

 ## Debugging

 If you set the option `--otlp-debug-log` to `["traces"]`, or the environment variable `ROTEL_DEBUG_LOG=traces`, then rotel will log a summary to the log file `/tmp/rotel-agent.log` each time it processes trace spans.
 You can add also specify *metrics* to debug metrics and *logs* to debug logs.

+The default log level is set to INFO and can be changed with the environment variable `RUST_LOG`.
+For example, setting `RUST_LOG=debug` will increase the verbosity of logging.

 ## Community